-Women in Philanthropy: CEO of Vertex Pharmaceuticals Reshma Kewalramani Reflects on Her Journey and How She Gives Back
+CEO of Vertex Pharmaceuticals Reshma Kewalramani Reflects on Her Journey as the First Female CEO of a Large Biotech Company

 “I am a physician, executive, immigrant, wife, and mother.
 All of these roles — the experiences I’ve had and the people I’ve met along the way — have helped shape the person and leader I am today.”
 Today’s woman dreamer, Reshma Kewalramani is the CEO of Vertex Pharmaceuticals, making her the First Female CEO of a large biotech company.
 Reshma shares her passion for giving back with dedicated organizations such as Akshaya Patra, the defining moments in her career, and her top advice for young women professionals.
 She shares, “My giving back is focused on science and medicine, closing the opportunity gap, and bringing more women and under-represented minorities into STEM fields.”
 We are honored to share her story in our Women in Philanthropy series in collaboration with Akshaya Patra USA.